 *As with all supplements, it’s best to get them prescribed by a qualified health professional as opposed to buying straight over the counter to ensure you are getting higher quality and a more absorbable version of the vitamins or minerals you need.

-SLEEP & REST
+7. SLEEP & REST

 Getting 7-9 hrs of sleep a night and going to bed before 11pm is essential in protecting your immunity.
 It is also important to rest.
-This might we throwing your legs up the wall (yoga pose) and lying on your back for 10min to reset or having a nap when you are feeling more fatigued.
+This might be throwing your legs up the wall (yoga pose) and lying on your back for 10min to reset or having a nap when you are feeling more fatigued.

-MOVEMENT & BREATH
+8. MOVEMENT & BREATH

 Positive touch boosts serotonin which is important for immune system function.
 Get a daily hug, book a regular massage.
 If in isolation, give yourself a foot massage or massage natural oils into your skin after a bath or hot shower.

-CHECK IN WITH A HEALTH CARE PROVIDER
+10. CHECK IN WITH A HEALTH CARE PROVIDER